·

 Tataouine, not Batuu.

-The Star Wars: Galaxy’s Edge attraction recently opened at both Disneyland in Anaheim, CA, and Walt Disney World in Orlando, FL.
+The Star Wars: Galaxy’s Edge attraction opened at both Disneyland in Anaheim, CA, and Walt Disney World in Orlando, FL, in 2019.
 Despite the long-awaited openings, Disney stock analysts were disappointed to see overall theme park attendance down 3% in the fiscal third quarter.

 The deep secret is that we don’t intend to have lines.
 If you build in enough capacity, the rides don’t go down, and it operates at 99% efficiency, you shouldn’t have 10-hour lines.
 So, 10-hour lines are not a sign of success.
 It should be seen as a sign of, frankly, failure.

-Attendance numbers and the associated revenue, as it turns out, isn’t how Disney measures the success of Galaxy’s Edge.
+As it turns out, attendance numbers and the associated revenue aren’t how Disney measures the success of Galaxy’s Edge.

 Disney defines success as delivering an unmatched customer experience without the waits.
 Customer surveys indicate that visitor satisfaction at Galaxy’s Edge ranks among the highest of all the attractions at the Disney amusement parks.